dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

 | not   | 0                  | 2                  |
 | am    | 0                  | 3                  |

+This table becomes your feature matrix — an essential step before training your classifier.

 So let’s take a look at how you can do that.
 It is helpful to first imagine how these two classes would look.